 If you are required to file Form IL-1120, you should register with the Illinois Department of Revenue.
-You may register online with MyTax Illinois, our free online account management program for taxpayers; or by calling our Central Registration Division at 217 785-3707.
+You may register

+- online with MyTax Illinois, our free online account management program for taxpayers; - by completing Form REG-1, Illinois Business Registration Application, and mailing it to the address on the form; or - · by visiting a regional office.